Ticket types for Endpoint Detection and Response (EDR)

 Repeated brute force attempts using wrong passwords

-Coro EDR detected suspicious account activity on one or more devices.
-Such activity is indicative of attempts at account manipulation or brute force attacks, aimed at exploiting user credentials and potentially leading to unauthorized system access.
-Tickets remain in an open state for admin user review and close automatically after a period of 48 hours.
+Coro detects suspicious account activity on one or more devices.
+This activity suggests attempted account manipulation or brute force attacks targeting user credentials and potentially leading to unauthorized access.
+Coro keeps tickets open for admin user review and automatically closes them after 48 hours.

 Action | Outcomes |